by Judy Heinrich

-Our equine population is the highest per capita out of 100 NC counties.
+Our equine population is the second-highest per capita in the US.
 It produces a steady demand for varied horse-related goods and services.
 No wonder equine businesses comprise a major economic engine for the area.
 Here are just a few examples:

 - Ten mobile equine veterinarians serve the Tryon/Landrum area.
-Six as independents, and six on staff at Tryon Equine Hospital, which is also a highly respected surgical referral facility with four board-certified surgeons.
+Six as independents, and 7 on staff at Tryon Equine Hospital, which is also a highly respected surgical referral facility with four board-certified surgeons.

 - Fescue hay is readily available from local farmers, and specialty hays grown elsewhere, like Timothy and Alfalfa, are distributed through local dealers.